 - Drug and alcohol use

 - Managing emotions

 - Gender identity

-- Building skills to talk to others about consent and respect, and to support survivors
+- Build skills to talk with peers about consent and respect, and to support survivors

-- Exploring strategies to intervene in potentially unhealthy situations in your organization or community
+- Explore strategies to intervene in violent or concerning situations in your community

 - Discuss masculinity and issues in men's lives

 Peer advocates provide survivors and their supporters with confidential emotional support, accompaniment, and referrals to on- and off-campus resources.
 They help survivors make informed decisions about their medical, legal, and disciplinary options.
 Peer advocates receive 40 hours of training and are supervised by advisors at Columbia and Barnard.